David C. Baker: Blair, before we talk about the enemy within, what made me think that getting a new puppy made sense at this era in my life?

 Blair: Then just like I experienced 20 years ago, your win is given back by other people who are trying to overserve, delight the client, invest in the relationship, all of these things that we get beaten into our heads about.
 These things are more important than running a profitable firm.
 You should be able to do both, you should be able to charge enough so that you’re making really good money, and the client feels valued and taken care of.
 Those two things actually go hand in hand quite easily.

-The idea that somebody would, here’s my real beef, spent all of this money on their Win Without Pitching and Pricing Creativity Training to win the battles on the front line, I’m starting to see now that’s just the first battle, then there’s the internal battle.
+The idea that somebody would, here’s my real beef, spent all of this money on their Win Without Pitching Training to win the battles on the front line, I’m starting to see now that’s just the first battle, then there’s the internal battle.
 We have to stop the delivery people from giving this margin away, giving away the hard fought victory in the name of relationship building.